 We’ve listed a few reasons why a successful business may choose to liquidate:

-- You are unable to resolve disputes between director and/or shareholders
+- Inability to resolve disputes between directors and/or shareholders

-- You are unable to sell the company due to key person business
+- Inability to sell the company due to key person business

 - The passing down of the business hasn’t been able to keep up with generation change